• Skip to primary navigation

 Meat Judging Camp

 The Meat Judging Camp is a 2 ½ day program dedicated to teaching sponsors and students the fundamentals of evaluation, selection, and grading of beef, pork, and lamb carcasses and cuts.
-The camp will be July 24-26th.
-Registration will open soon.

 Learn more about the Meat Judging Camp